5th March 2019

 Handling the Port of Southampton’s Cargo

-In 1987 Williams relocated from Southampton’s Town Quay.
-Our headquarters are now based in Millbrook, next to DP World’s container terminal at Dock Gate 20.
+In 1947 Williams relocated into the city of Southampton, with offices and warehousing on the Town Quay.
+In 1987 we moved again.
+Marine activities relocated to the Eastern Docks, while our headquarters settled in Millbrook, next to DP World’s container terminal at Dock Gate 20.
 With a combination of our road transport capabilities, cargo moving experience, yard / warehouse space and a perfect location, we found demand for services relating to in and outbound cargo, including consolidation, bonded storage, lashing and devanning.

 Subsequently, our Cargo Handling division has gone from strength to strength.
 In 2016 we undertook a major project to resurface a large part of our yard and purchase a reach stacker, creating a new open work area and making it easier to handle containers and larger cargoes.
 We now provide a range of services for freight forwarders, ships agents, shipping lines, and other companies moving cargo through Southampton.